As many of you know, I have a couple of speaking gigs coming up in the near future:

 - A presentation at the Financial Blogger's Conference in Chicago in early October, and

-- A presentation at Blog World Expo (Affiliate link – I earn a commission if you buy) in Los Angeles in early November.
+- A presentation at Blog World Expo in Los Angeles in early November.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 I'm very honored to be speaking at both of these wonderful events, and although I've spoken in front of large crowds before, never have I made a live presentation about what I do online.